PSFixer/PhotoshopApps/README.md

 ![PS2025 GH](https://github.com/user-attachments/assets/f5a20562-ca0e-4985-bb89-f4b4835d549d)

 # HOW TO INSTALL:
-[DOWNLOAD](https://github.com/PSFixer/PhotoshopApps/releases) the APK's on your Android phone and install them.
-That's it.
+1. [DOWNLOAD](https://github.com/PSFixer/PhotoshopApps/releases) the APK's on your Android phone.
+2. Enable "Install unknown apps" if you get a prompt.
+3. Install and enjoy!

 # Donate:
 This is a lot of work.
 Thank you! ❤